 It is ODU’s responsibility to provide instruction (and instructional materials) that is both accessible and understandable to all students.
-Web accessibility address the needs of students with learning or cognitive disabilities, not just physical disabilities.
+Web accessibility addresses the needs of students with learning or cognitive disabilities, not just physical disabilities.

 Universal Design for Learning (UDL) is a framework to improve and optimize teaching and learning for diverse students, based on cognitive science.
 The goal of UDL is to provide all students equal opportunities to learn.
 UDL has three components: 1.
 Multiple Means of Representation.
 2. Multiple Means of Action and Expression.
 3. Multiple Means of Engagement.

 Word, PPT, and PDFs need formatting and designing for accessibility.
 The process is much like making webpage content accessible: Structure text headings so they can be used by screen readers, add ALT text to images, use build-in layout options (not tables) , and write for the Web.
 Also, don’t scan PDFs as graphics.

 Improving ease of access starts with moving content from external files onto webpages.
 Webpages are intended to display links, images, multimedia and interactivity; attachment files are not.
 “PDF is great for printing…Reserve it for this purpose and convert any information that needs to be browsed or read on the screen into real web pages.” – Jakob Nielsen, Top 10 Mistakes in Web Design